Zhaire Smith: Philadelphia 76ers (2018–2020)

-On June 21, 2018, Smith was selected with the sixteenth overall pick by the Phoenix Suns in the 2018 NBA draft, but was immediately traded, along with the Miami Heat's 2021 first round pick, to the Philadelphia 76ers for Mikal Bridges.
+On June 21, 2018, Smith was selected with the sixteenth overall pick by the Phoenix Suns in the 2018 NBA draft, but was immediately traded, along with the Miami Heat's 2021 first-round pick, to the Philadelphia 76ers for Mikal Bridges.
 On July 2, he signed with the 76ers.
+Head coach Brett Brown compared Smith to Kawhi Leonard, who he helped to develop on the San Antonio Spurs, as having played power forward in college and wanting to mold him into a wing player in a similar vein.
+Smith expressed to reporters that he wore #2 because Leonard was his favorite player.

-On August 6, he fractured his foot at a summer development camp and required surgery.
+On August 6, Smith fractured his foot at a summer development camp and required surgery.
 On August 10, 2018, the surgery to repair an acute Jones fracture of the fifth metatarsal in Smith's left foot was successful.
 A month later in September, Smith went through a thoracoscopy due to an allergic reaction relating to ingesting sesame, which caused further problems in his road to recovery.
-While general manager Elton Brand expressed doubt that he would be able to play for the 76ers in the regular season, Smith made his debut with the Delaware Blue Coats for the NBA G League on March 1, 2019 against the Maine Red Claws.
+While general manager Elton Brand expressed doubt that he would be able to play for the 76ers in the regular season, Smith made his debut with the Delaware Blue Coats for the NBA G League on March 1, 2019, against the Maine Red Claws.
 He averaged 7.2 points with 3.0 rebounds and 1.5 assists in 11 G-League games with the Blue Coats, starting five.

-Smith made his NBA debut on March 25, 2019 in a 119-98 loss to the Orlando Magic, scoring three points with a steal and one rebound in five and a half minutes of play.
+Smith made his NBA debut on March 25, 2019, in a 119–98 loss to the Orlando Magic, scoring three points with a steal and one rebound in five and a half minutes of play.
 In his rookie season, Smith averaged 6.7 points, 2.2 rebounds, 1.7 assists and 18.5 minutes played in six games (two starts) including 17 points, four rebounds and five assists when he started the final game of the regular season against the Chicago Bulls.
 Smith also played in two games during the 2019 NBA Playoffs with the 76ers, albeit with limited production in either game.

 As a result of an allergic reaction, Smith lost weight and reworked his shot in his second professional season.
 He started the season for the Blue Coats shooting 4-of-18 from behind the arc, but improved his shooting since December.
-On February 27, 2020, Smith had 16 points and six rebounds, shooting 7-for-16 from the floor in a 125-106 loss to the Wisconsin Herd.
+On February 27, 2020, Smith had 16 points and six rebounds, shooting 7-for-16 from the floor in a 125–106 loss to the Wisconsin Herd.

 On November 23, 2020, Smith was traded to the Detroit Pistons in exchange for Tony Bradley.
 On November 30, Smith was waived by the Pistons.

 On December 15, 2020, Smith signed with the Memphis Grizzlies, but was waived the next day.

 Smith was included in the roster of the Memphis Hustle of the NBA G League in 2021 but did not play a game for the team.